HeavstalTech/heavstal-docs/src/content/docs/apis/codex.md

 # Overview

       **CODE-X** is an enterprise-grade code obfuscation and encryption engine.
 It supports JavaScript (via advanced obfuscation) and Python/Java (via Base64 encoding).
-Use this to protect your source code before distribution.
+Use this to protect your source code before distribution

       ## Endpoint
       `POST /codex`